hauselin/obsidian-alfred/README.md

 - Open a vault: `ov`,`oo` ([@hjklapp](https://github.com/hjklapp))
 - Search in vault(s): `os`, `or`, `ot`
 - Open a daily note in a vault: `od` ([@technicalpickles](https://github.com/technicalpickles), [@luckman212](https://github.com/luckman212))
+  - You can also use a Hotkey to open your daily note.
 - Fallback search when there are no results ([@technicalpickles](https://github.com/technicalpickles))
 - Get help by opening [help vault](https://publish.obsidian.md/help/Index) and [forum](https://forum.obsidian.md/): `o?`